italia/docs-italia-comandi-conversione/doc/comandi/pandoc-to-sphinx.md

 #### Status

-This is pre-alpha at the moment, it's an usable evolutionary prototype
+This is alpha at the moment, it worked successfully for a limited number of users and cases